New Starters 2023

-Click on the image below where you will find a video presented by President and childcare expert, Penny Tassoni, who explains some simple ways how you can help your child be "school ready".
+The second is from childcare expert, Penny Tassoni, who explains some simple ways how you can help your child be "school ready".
+Click below to watch.
 If you find the video useful and would like some more tips and advice you can visit the website by clicking here.
 Following the video is an 'at-a-glance' poster with further steps to prepare your child for starting school and for once they are at school.
 These skills need to be continually practised and revisited even once at school.

 Please find some frequently asked questions in the FAQ section below.
 If you have any other questions that haven't yet been answered please email us at firstname.lastname@example.org or phone us on 01722 322848.